san-ghun/tiny42/README.md

 # tiny42 - Docker Development Environment Manager

+> Inspired from the [Dorker](https://github.com/Scarletsang/Dorker) by [Scarletsang](https://github.com/Scarletsang)

 ## Overview

-tiny42 is a Python-based tool that provides a consistent Docker environment for C/C++ development, particularly useful for 42 School projects.
+`tiny42` is a Python-based tool that provides a consistent Docker environment for C/C++ development, particularly useful for 42 School projects.
 It allows developers to run Linux-specific tools (like valgrind and strace) on macOS through a seamless Docker interface.

 ## Key Features